 Regardless of how you feel about the wedding garter tradition itself, just know that if you want to wear a garter there are a few things that you can do to ensure that your wedding garter fits you properly.
 Keep in mind, proper fitting wedding lingerie will solve almost all issues or concerns, but read on more advice!
+Just like you get your wedding dress altered to fit you perfectly, the same should be for your lingerie and under garments.
+When it comes to the garter, there are so many styles and options that finding one that fits you perfectly should be no problem at all.

 If you are concerned about your wedding garter rubbing your leg, itching or hurting you at all on your wedding day, here are some tips to avoid the pain…